Henry Phillpotts: Legacy

 His biographer sums up his legacy thus:

 The champion of lost causes, his attitude, his policy, and even his virtues became increasingly inappropriate.
 Loyal and even tender in family relationships; staunch in friendships; violent in controversy; brilliant in debate, he certainly deserves to be commemorated as one of the outstanding figures on the Bench during the nineteenth century.

 The church tower at St. Marychurch was restored in 1873, at a cost of £3,500, in the bishop's memory.

-The Bishop Phillpotts Library in Truro, Cornwall, founded by the bishop in 1856 for the benefit of the clergy of Cornwall, continues to be an important centre for theological and religious studies, with its more than 10,000 volumes, mainly theological, open to access by clergy and students of all denominations.
+The Bishop Phillpotts Library in Truro, Cornwall, founded by the bishop in 1856 for the benefit of the clergy of Cornwall, held more than 10,000 volumes, mainly theological, and was open to access by clergy and students of all denominations.
 It was opened in 1871 and almost doubled in size in 1872 by the bequest of the collection of Prebendary Ford.
+The historic books were however sold off by the Diocese in 2006, for considerably less than their market value.